| hormonal support

 There are many benefits to using coconut oil as your main fat source.
 It has been show to increase cognitive abilities, increase testosterone production, increase thyroid hormones and boost metabolic rate.

 Pro tip: Since it’s mostly saturated fat, coconut oil is awesome for optimizing the testosterone levels in your body.
+In general getting rid of the "essential fatty acids" and replacing them with saturated fats is extremely beneficial for your overall health

 Onions are great to throw in to sauté with some steak or a bowl, burrito bowl, that kind of thing.
 They have a lot of anti inflammatory phytochemicals.
 In studies conducted on rodents, onions have been shown to increase testosterone.
 One study found an average increase of 300 percent in testosterone levels when they put onion juice into the rodents' feed.
 Again, these are rodent studies, but we can assume that while it might not be as profound of an effect on humans probably going to be a similar effect.